LarsK4nis/JustVlogging/README.md

 The `tests/` directory contains scripts to test various components of the application.
 Run these tests to ensure the application functions as expected.

 ## Contributing
 Contributions to the project are welcome.
-Please follow the standard Git workflow for contributions.
+Just Vlog it!